BME1478H/BME1478material/setup-instructions.md

 5. Press Enter.
 You will follow the text-only prompts.
 To move through the text, press Spacebar.
 Type `yes` and press enter to approve the license.
 Press Enter to approve the default location for the files.
-    Type `yes`.
     The installer prompts “Do you wish the installer to initialize Anaconda3 by running `conda init`?”.
     Type `yes`.
 6. Close the terminal window.